 - Bodily injury: Hosting guests in your home increases your risk of an accident.
 If a guest takes a tumble down your stairs and breaks a leg, your homeowners liability coverage will likely cover the medical costs.
 But if the victim falls into a lengthy coma and later sues you for pain and suffering, you might need to rely on the extra coverage provided in your umbrella policy.

 - Landlord liability: Some umbrella policies provide a certain level of coverage for landlords.
 For instance, if you rent a garage apartment to a tenant who sustains an injury when the apartment’s balcony collapses, your umbrella coverage may help pay medical expenses and legal costs.

-- Property damage: Standard home insurance can cover property damage disasters in some situations.
-Umbrella coverage applies to property damage caused to others that you are found liable and responsible for through negligence, for example.
+- Property damage: Umbrella coverage applies to property damage caused to others in which you are found liable and responsible.
 It would also only apply if the damage exceeds your underlying policy limits.

-- Personal injury: Personal injury protection covers legal expenses when someone sues you for libel, slander or wrongful eviction.
-The liability coverage in homeowners policies often excludes personal injury protection, although it can sometimes be added by an endorsement.
+- Personal injury: Personal injury coverage covers legal expenses when someone sues you for libel, slander or wrongful eviction.
+The liability coverage in homeowners policies often excludes personal injury coverage, although an endorsement can sometimes add it.
 Your umbrella insurance policy will kick in to help cover the costs from personal injury lawsuits.